Home

 Childhood Obesity Causes

-Obesity means being seriously overweight and carrying excessive amount of body fat.
+Obesity means being seriously overweight and carrying an excessive amount of body fat.
 With the disturbing rise in the number of overweight and obese children especially in the western world, with bad food choices and not exercising enough, diseases and health problems tend to follow.

 So it is worthwhile to understand the childhood obesity causes, or more so the risk factors in a little more depth then we can address the problem better.